DNA, RNA and protein extraction from fresh frozen tissue or cell pellet

 - Starting material for DNA purification should be freshly cut sections of FFPE tissue.
 In general, 3 sections (surcharges will be applied to additional slides), each with a thickness of up to 10 μm and a surface area of up to 250 mm2, can be combined in one preparation.

 - Tumor tissue can be dissected if the tumor tissue area is marked using the H&E slide as a template.

-- Our main technical platform for DNA/RNA extraction from FFPE tissues is the revolutionary Purigen Ionic Purification System that enables automated, column-free, charge-based extraction of nucleic acids with dramatically increased yields and improved purity.
+- Our main technical platform for DNA/RNA extraction from FFPE tissues is the Purigen Ionic Purification System that enables automated, column-free, charge-based extraction of nucleic acids with dramatically increased yields and improved purity.
 Samples are gently lysed and then loaded into the Ionic™ Fluidics Chip.
 The Ionic system then applies an electric field to the chip and the nucleic acids are isolated in their natural, native form using the company’s proprietary isotachophoresis (ITP) technology.

 DNA extraction from saliva collected in Oragene containers

 - The recommended volume of saliva is 2 ml.
 The volume of the Oragene® DNA solution in the kit is 2.0 ml.
 The total volume of 2 ml of saliva plus the Oragene® DNA solution should be 4.0 ml.

 - The full saliva sample should be collected within 30 minutes and the Oragene® DNA kit should be capped immediately.
 Waiting longer than 30 minutes may decrease the yield and quality of the DNA.

 - Mix the Oragene® DNA/saliva sample in the Oragene® DNA vial by inversion.